Johannes Leimena: Post-war health minister

 Leimena in 1952 also announced that medical practice was designated specifically for qualified doctors, hence excluding auxiliary medical personnel from opening their own practices.
 He also formed the Public Food Board (Lembaga Makanan Rakyat), which advised the general public on nutrition.
 Under a fellowship from the World Health Organization, Leimena travelled to Europe in 1953, where he observed the healthcare systems of Norway, the United Kingdom (NHS), and Yugoslavia.
 He also went to Egypt, India and Singapore, where he also attended lectures and discussions in addition to observing existing health services.
 The Norwegian health system, which envisioned raising the standards of living through the improvement of nutrition and working conditions, left an impression on Leimena.
 Leimena had concerns regarding foreign aid being used to influence Indonesian foreign policy and politics through terms and conditions, and called for unconditional aid for health services from developed countries.
 Leimena's first tenure as health minister came to an end on 30 July 1953, though he served another few months as Health Minister under the Burhanuddin Harahap Cabinet.

 During the last months of the Harahap cabinet, Leimena was dispatched to Geneva to negotiate regarding the West New Guinea dispute.
 While the delegation managed to secure Dutch recognition of the dissolution of the Netherlands-Indonesian Union, and gained some concessions on bilateral financial and economic agreements, domestic political pressure resulted in most of the delegation being called home.
 Leimena, who stayed in Geneva, apparently intended to resign and reportedly said that he felt like "a fisherman who has caught something and is told to throw it back into the water".
 After the Harahap Cabinet's collapse, Ali Sastroamidjojo intentionally excluded all ministers who served the entire length of the Harahap cabinet, including Leimena, from his cabinet.
 At that time, Leimena had also been elected as a member of the People's Representative Council representing Maluku in the 1955 elections.
 He was then appointed into the Constitutional Assembly of Indonesia, as a deputy speaker, until he became inactive due to further appointment as minister.
 Aside from his work as health minister, Leimena also participated in the newly formed Communion of Churches in Indonesia (Dewan Gereja Indonesia or DGI, later PGI).
 He was elected its deputy chairman in 1950, and he remained in that position until 1964, when he instead became an honorary chairman until his death.
-He also founded the Indonesian Christian Student Movement (GMKI) in 1950.
+He also founded the Indonesian Christian Student Movement (GMKI) in February 1950, which was a merger of the pro-Dutch Christen Studenten Vereniging and the Indonesian Christian Student Union.
+Leimena became the movement's inaugural chairman from its founding until its first congress in December 1950.